h9-tect/table_parse_using_table_transformers/README.md

 - `prepare_image(image, device)`: Prepares and normalizes the image for the table detection model.
 - `prepare_cropped_image(cropped_image, device)`: Prepares and normalizes the cropped table image for the structure recognition model.

+### utils/postprocessing.py

+This file contains functions for processing and manipulating the output of both the detection and structure models.

+#### Functions:
+- `outputs_to_objects(outputs, img_size, id2label)`: Extract table objects (including label, score, and bounding box) from the detection model output.
+- `objects_to_crops(img, tokens, objects, class_thresholds, padding=10)`: Process the detection model's bounding boxes into cropped table images and cropped tokens.
+- `box_cxcywh_to_xyxy(x)`: Transform bounding box from (top lift corner coordinates, width, and hight) into (top lift corner coordinates, bottom right corner coordinates).
+- `rescale_bboxes(out_bbox, size)`: Rescale bounding boxes as per the provided image size.

 ### utils/detection.py

 This file contains functions for detecting tables and cells in the images.